Oasis, Chapter 1: The Dead of Night

 "You can sense them," he said slowly.

 He thought about this for a moment.
 To be able to tell where the Infected were, their strength, and in what direction they were headed would be an invaluable advantage to have.
-He found himself believing her proclamation; there was no way she would have made it this long without such a useful ability.
+Indeed, there was no way she would have made it this long without such a useful ability.
 It would be so easy for him to turn her away and wander unwittingly into an army of the Infected.
 The end would come for him then, but it would be a vile way to go.
 Great shinobi were meant to die in the throes of combat, fighting to the death with their best moves and falling against a worthy opponent.
 If he had no future left to him, at least he could die with dignity.

 "All right," he said, withdrawing his bone blade.
 "But don't expect me to act as your guardian."

 She looked torn between relief that he'd relented and anger at his blatant underestimation.
 "Fine, but the same goes for you."

 He just looked at her like she was crazy.
 Okay, obviously she didn't know who he was or what he was capable of, but she could not honestly think that he would need to rely on her for protection.
 If Kimimaro had even a shred of a sense of humor, he may have laughed at her.

 "Ino," he repeated.
 Deciding that was enough of an introduction while they were still stranded in the forest in the middle of the night, he started to make his way past her once more.
 Whatever she thought about him didn't matter at all, anyway.
 He wouldn't concern himself with her other than to gauge their surroundings.

 "You haven't told me your name," she said, falling into step beside him.